hirosoft40/rdInterface/README.md

 ## Real Time Data Dashboard (For Oil Company Client)

 ### `Summary`
 - Internet of things (IoT) has a large impact across many industries.
-For this particular case, an oil client utilized physical hardware at a well to measure certain metrics, and our team of 4 was assigned to develop a real-time dashboard to display the collected data in various displays such as graphs, gauges, and a table.
+For this particular case, an oil client utilized physical hardware at a well to measure certain metrics, and our team of 4 was assigned to develop a real-time dashboard to display the collected data in various ways such as graphs, gauges, and a table.

 ### `Challenges`